-Personal preference is also a consideration, with the dramatic and exclusive patterns found in granite competing with the elegant and intricate colors and designs baked into ceramic.
+Personal preference is also a consideration when deciding between granite vs. tiles, with the dramatic and exclusive patterns found in granite competing with the elegant and intricate colors and designs baked into ceramic.
 Both are relatively natural materials, with one formed millions of years ago and the other fresh out of the kiln.

 Granite is the hardest natural stone, resistant to staining and with excellent moisture-repellent qualities.
 It's easy to clean and only needs sealing on a yearly basis.
 Hot pans or casseroles direct from the oven can be placed on a granite surface without damaging the stone.
-Staring into a slab of granite can be mystical, as it reveals millions of years of evolution.
-Some slabs contain fossils embedded in prehistoric times.
-A piece of granite is a piece of Earth's history.
+People can also prepare food on clean granite surfaces since they're very hard and knives will have little to no effect.

 Reasons to Choose Ceramic Tile

 The variety of colors and designs, sizes and shapes found in ceramic tiles makes them a useful design tool.
 A field of square or rectangular tiles bordered in tile scrolling or medallions adds elegance to a kitchen or bathroom.

 Cost of Installation